 - Restrooms are open in the Carroll Creek and Church parking garages from 9AM-10PM with regular cleanings in place and adequately stocked with handwashing supplies.

 PLANNING, ENGINEERING & BUILDING PERMITS

-- Beginning 4/1, the City is pleased to debut an online submittal portal for applications, plans, and fee payments for work with the Planning, Engineering, and Building Departments.
+- The City debuted an online submittal portal for applications, plans, and fee payments for work with the Planning, Engineering, and Building Departments on 4/1/2020.
 Through this service, the public can submit for the intake of building permit applications, site and subdivision plans, Historic Preservation Commission applications, Zoning Board of Appeals, Archelogy, public improvement/grading plans, and many other applications.
-For more information, please visit the Building, Planning, and Engineering webpages at:
+For more information, please Building & Permits, Planning, and Engineering.

 - Inspections that require City oversight will occur on Tuesdays, Wednesdays, and Thursdays.
 Certain items may be inspected at a future date if not critical to be checked at this time.
 Inspections requiring coordination with other City departments outside of the DPW Projects Departments will require two weeks advance notice.
 More information for the Land Development Community.

 - Water sampling must be performed through the City.
 City labs will accept samples for testing Tuesday through Thursday before noon.
 Collection on site must occur no later than 11 AM that day.
 Sampling must be scheduled two weeks in advance.